Chocobozzz/PeerTube/README.md

 </h1>

 <h4 align="center">
-Decentralized video streaming platform using P2P (BitTorrent) directly in the web browser with <a href="https://github.com/feross/webtorrent">WebTorrent</a>.
+Federated (ActivityPub) video streaming platform using P2P (BitTorrent) directly in the web browser with <a href="https://github.com/feross/webtorrent">WebTorrent</a>.
 </h4>

 **PeerTube is sponsored by [Framasoft](https://framatube.org/#en), a non-profit that promotes, spreads and develops free-libre software.
 If you want to support this project, please [consider donating them](https://soutenir.framasoft.org/en/).**